pipermintwala/cocotbext-safeSpi/README.md

 Initial build, interface for the master's side

+## RUNNING TESTS

+After installing the extension run MAKE inside tests/test_inf or tests/test_outf.

+The test matches the expected and output frames and also validates the CRC of recieved frame.

+Edit TB class for the different testBench config.

+The default CPOL value is 0 while CPHA = 0 sets the MODE 1 (OUT_OF_FRAME) and CPHA = 1 sets the MODE 2 (IN_FRAME).

 ## Documentation

 The classes `SpiConfig` and `SpiMaster` are largely based on schang412's [repo](https://github.com/schang412/cocotbext-spi).